1788 English cricket season: Earl of Winchilsea's XI v Sir Horatio Mann's XI

 Played 26–28 May at Lord's.
 The Earl of Winchilsea's XI won by 106 runs.
 David Harris, playing for Mann's XI, took ten wickets (bowled) in the match.

 Surrey v Windsor Forest

 Played 4 June at Warfield, Windsor Forest won by 206 runs.

 Charles Powlett's XI v Gilbert East's XI

 Played 5–7 June at Lord's.
 Powlett's XI won by 25 runs.
 George Louch, noted for his close fielding skills, took five catches for East's XI.

 Earl of Winchilsea's XI v T. A. Smith's XI

 Played 9–11 July at Perriam Down.
 T. A. Smith's XI won by 3 wickets.
 There is no surviving scorecard for this match between two scratch teams whose patrons wagered 500 guineas.

 Sir Horatio Mann's XI v Earl of Winchilsea's XI

-Played 26-29 August at Bourne Paddock.
+Played 26–29 August at Bishopsbourne Paddock.
 Mann's XI won by 75 runs.